ShwetaA03/ShwetaA03/README.md

 - 👀 I’m interested in Problem solving, finding solutions and gaining knowledge on different domains.
 - 🌱 I’m currently learning visulalizing the findings from tabular data.
 - 💞️ I’m looking to collaborate on data analysis projects, guesstimates.
-- 📫 How to reach me shwetaaswal03@gmail.com
+- 📫 reach me on shwetaaswal03@gmail.com

 <!---
 ShwetaA03/ShwetaA03 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.